 But something in me knew that wasn't the case.
 Something had changed with my body.
 I just had to figure out what.

 Then, at a routine NHS appointment (how ironic after all the money I spent!), MCAS was mentioned.
 I hadn't ever heard of it before.
 Which meant I didn't know that MCAS is a controversial diagnosis for some doctors, or think to ask the basic question 'is mast cell activation syndrome real?' to hear his answer.
 The doctor in front of me had no doubt that this may be an issue for me.
 I was advised to follow a low histamine diet and take prescribed antihistamines.

 Hope can be found in a diagnosis.
 It affirms that what you are experiencing is very real, and very disabling.
 It brings the possibility of treatment, of feeling better to some degree.

 So I skipped out of my appointment (in a sense!).
 I had a suggestion of what was wrong.
 Other patients will know how confusing that moment is.
 You don't want to have a medical diagnosis, but there is also such a sense of relief if it makes sense of your symptoms and potentially leads to treatment.

 I was fortunate that several other of my doctors agreed that I could have MCAS.
 They suggested a specialist doctor, I had tests and they were positive.
 Medications were prescribed, and I stuck to the low histamine diet.
 It took a long time to see a benefit, but I stopped getting night sweats and my face became less painful.
-It's important to note that response to treatment is often part of the diagnostic approach to MCAS (Mast Cell Action).
+It's important to note that response to treatment (sometimes known as a medication trial) is often part of the diagnostic approach to MCAS (Mast Cell Action).

 Then came the denials . . .